galv-team/galv-frontend/docs/source/DeploymentGuide.rst

 This should be the fully-qualified domain name of the Galv Backend API, e.g. ``https://my-galv-backend.fly.dev``.
 This is what Galv will use to make requests to the Backend.

+You may also want to set the ``VITE_GALV_ANALYTICS_URL`` variable to the fully-qualified domain name of a `Plausible <https://plausible.io/>`_ instance, if you have one set up.
+If set, Galv will send data about page views and external links to Plausible.

 On a related note, the Backend API needs to have the ``FRONTEND_VIRTUAL_HOST`` environment variable set to the fully-qualified domain name of the Frontend, e.g. ``https://my-galv-frontend.fly.dev``.